 The Sanaa Festival platform, through music, visual art, street art, performance, workshops and story telling, explore a diverse world of cultures.
 We have a commitment to learn about others, thus leading to greater intercultural understanding.
 Founded by documentary film-maker Victoria Lewis, who travelled to East Africa in 2015 to film Slum Ballet - a short film exploring the positive power of art in the community.
 It was during the course of this trip, she met a number of talented grassroots East African artists, who she works with today through not-for-profit, Sanaa Ink.

-As a not-for-profit organisation, Sanaa Ink seeks to showcase the work of artists from parts of the world with an incredible raw talent.
-We also promote the artistic talent of South Australia's diverse multicultural communities, for having a lively arts and cultural scene, creates a great city to live.
-Capitalising on the skills of the State's newer communities, will also lead to greater economic vibrancy.
+Sanaa Ink showcases the work of artists from parts of the world with an incredible raw talent.
+We also promote the artistic and creative talent of South Australia's diverse multicultural communities, for having a lively arts and cultural scene, creates a great city to live.
+We seek to provide a platform for those where this opportunity may lack.

 For further information, please contact Victoria Lewis on +61 404 849 162 or email@example.com.